/MD, /MT, /LD (Use Run-Time Library)

 All modules passed to a given invocation of the linker must have been compiled with the same run-time library compiler option (/MD, /MT, /LD).

-For more information on using the debug versions of the run-time libraries, see Run-Time Library Reference.
+For more information about how to use the debug versions of the run-time libraries, see C Run-Time Library Reference.

 Knowledge Base article Q140584 also discusses how to choose the appropriate C run-time library.

 For more about DLLs, see DLLs in Visual C++.

 Open the project's Property Pages dialog box.
 For details, see How to: Open Project Property Pages.